Order of the Holy Sepulchre (Catholic): Name

 Church of the Holy Sepulchre (1885).
 Other than some restoration work, its appearance has essentially not changed since 1854.

 The name of the knights and order varied over the centuries, including Milites Sancti Sepulcri and The Sacred and Military Order of the Holy Sepulchre.
 The current name was determined on 27 July 1931 as the Equestrian Order of the Holy Sepulchre of Jerusalem (with of Jerusalem as honorary suffix) by decree of the Sacred Congregation of Ceremonies of the Holy See.
 The term equestrian in this context is consistent with its use for orders of knighthood of the Holy See, referring to the chivalric and knightly nature of order—by sovereign prerogative conferring knighthood on recipients—derived from the equestrians (equites), a social class in Ancient Rome.

 History

 The Order of the Holy Sepulchre traces its roots to circa 1099 under the Frankish knight Godfrey of Bouillon (1060–1100), "advocate of the Holy Sepulchre" (Advocatus Sancti Sepulchri), leader of the First Crusade and first ruler of the Kingdom of Jerusalem.
 Fresco by Giacomo Jaquerio in Saluzzo, northern Italy (circa 1420).

-The history of the Equestrian Order of the Holy Sepulchre of Jerusalem runs common and parallel to that of the religious Canons Regular of the Holy Sepulchre, the order continuing after the Canons Regular ceased to exist at the end of the 15th century (except for their female counterpart, the Canonesses Regular of the Holy Sepulchre).
+The history of the Equestrian Order of the Holy Sepulchre of Jerusalem runs common and parallel to that of the religious Canons Regular of the Holy Sepulchre.
+Following the papal suppression of the Order of the Canons Regular of the Holy Sepulchre by Pope Innocent VIII in 1489 (Cum solerti meditatione), the religious order was formally incorporated into the Order of Saint John of Jerusalem.
+This measure, however, did not mean that the male branch of the order disappeared immediately or uniformly.
+In several parts of Europe, particularly within the Holy Roman Empire and in Poland, communities of male canons regular of the Holy Sepulchre continued to exist for a considerable period, often under the protection of secular rulers.

+For example, the monastery at Denkendorf remained active into the 16th century, while in the Low Countries the Klooster Hoogcruts continued in operation until its suppression during the French Revolutionary period.
+Of particular importance was the monastic complex at Miechów, which developed into the principal centre of the order in Central Europe and effectively served as its headquarters after the decline in importance of Perugia.
+The last Superior General of the order died there in 1830, underscoring the continued institutional existence of the male branch into the 19th century.
+According to some sources, the male branch survived until the death of Piotr Pękalski in 1874.
+The female branch was more robust and continued to exist until today in the UK and the Netherlands.